1301 Sponsored Projects Financial Reporting and Financial Closeout

 - Runs appropriate reports for sponsored project financial review and closeout.
 Ensures any required reconciliations or sponsor required forms are completed.

-- Assists OSP in resolving collection issues.
+- Assists SPFA in resolving collection issues.

 - Clears all custom commitments in accordance with instructions.